hpclab/quickrank/README.md

  - **LineSearch**: D. G. Luenberger. *Linear and nonlinear programming*.
 Addison Wesley, 1984.
  - **RankBoost**: Freund, Y., Iyer, R., Schapire, R. E., & Singer, Y. *An efficient boosting algorithm for combining preferences*.
 The Journal of machine learning research, 4, 933-969 (2003).

-QuickRank introduces also the concept of pre and post learning optimizations to run in pipeline with the LtR algorithms.
+QuickRank introduces also the concept of pre and post learning optimizations which are pipelined with the LtR algorithms.
 Currently implemented optimizers are:
  - **CLEAVER**: C. Lucchese, F. M. Nardini, S. Orlando, R. Perego, F. Silvestri, S. Trani. *Post-Learning Optimization of Tree Ensembles for Efficient Ranking*.
 ACM SIGIR, 2016.

 How to build